openshift/enhancements/enhancements/microshift/microshift-default-cni.md

 1.
 ### Test Plan

-We will run the relevant Kubernetes and OpenShift compliance tests in CI.
+We will run the network Kubernetes and OpenShift compliance tests in CI.

 We will have end-to-end CI tests for many deployment scenarios.